nunobmoura/project_index/_posts/2020-01-10-how-to-choose-the-right-ping-pong-table.md

 > “We would love for our office space to feel more like Google”.

 Talent retention is key, especially in tech companies, startups and agencies.
 When an employee leaves, companies lose **money** (all costs associated with their departure), **time** (recruiting someone new), **knowledge**, team **morale**, **reputation** — it’s quite a long list.
 When it comes to design and development, companies are competing with Googles and Facebooks of the world for the very same talent and skill set.
-In a rush to avoid turnover and keep current employees motivated, companies resource to an [ever-growing list of benefits](https://www.techrepublic.com/article/12-tech-companies-with-impressive-benefits/ "12 tech companies with impressive employee benefits"), including good-looking office spaces that make work feel less like work.
+In a rush to avoid turnover and keep current employees motivated, companies resource to an [ever-growing list of benefits](https://www.techrepublic.com/article/12-tech-companies-with-impressive-benefits/ "12 tech companies with impressive employee benefits"){:target="_blank"}, including good-looking office spaces that make work feel less like work.

 > You won’t change your company culture by dropping a ping pong table in the middle of your office.